ray-project/ray/doc/source/cluster/guide.rst

 cluster.
 In particular, there are 2 services which should be exposed to users:

 1. The dashboard
-2. The ray client server
+2. The Ray client server

 .. note::

   While users only need 2 ports to connect to a cluster, the nodes within a cluster require a much wider range of ports to communicate.

-  See :ref:`ray port configuration <ray-ports>` for a comprehensive list.
+  See :ref:`Ray port configuration <Ray-ports>` for a comprehensive list.

-  Applications (such as :ref:`Ray Serve <rayserve>`) may also require additional ports to work properly.
+  Applications (such as :ref:`Ray Serve <Rayserve>`) may also require additional ports to work properly.

 System configuration